sinisterchipmunk/bot-away/README.md

 not to be checked:

     BotAway.accepts_unfiltered_params "name_of_param", "name_of_another_param"

 Note that these parameters can be either model keys, field keys or exact matches.
 For example, imagine the following
-scenario: you have two models, User and Group, and each has_many :roles.
+scenario: you have two models, `User` and `Group`, and each `has_many :roles`.
 That means you'll likely have an administration screen somewhere with check boxes representing user roles and group roles.
 Here are the different ways you can control how Bot-Away interacts with these fields:

     BotAway.accepts_unfiltered_params "user"
       # disables BotAway filtering for ALL fields belonging to 'user', but NO fields belonging to 'group'

     BotAway.accepts_unfiltered_params 'user[role_ids]', 'group[role_ids]'
       # disables BotAway filtering for ONLY the 'role_ids' field belonging to BOTH 'user' and 'group', while leaving
       # filtering enabled for ALL OTHER fields.

     BotAway.accepts_unfiltered_params 'role_ids'
       # disables BotAway filtering for ONLY the 'role_ids' fields belonging to ALL MODELS, while leaving all
       # other fields enabled.

 You can specify this option as many times as you need to do.

+## Further Configuration (Mostly for Debugging):

+In general, Bot-Away doesn't have that much to configure.
+Most options only exist for your debugging pleasure, in case something isn't quite working as you'd expected.
+As shown above, these settings should be specified in a file called <em>config/initializers/bot-away.rb</em>.
+Configuration options available to you are as follows:

 ### Showing the Honeypots